What Is a Quality Assurance Technician and How to Become One

 Quality Assurance Technician Job Description Sample

 With this Quality Assurance Technician job description sample, you can get a good idea of what employers are looking for when hiring for this position.
-Remember though, every employer is different and each will have unique qualifications when they hire for their Quality Assurance Technician position.
+Remember, every employer is different and each will have unique qualifications when they hire for a Quality Assurance Technician role.

 We are searching for a Quality Assurance Technician to perform quality inspections of products before public release.
 This is primarily a testing role, with your focus on ensuring products are in compliance with safety and internal standards.
 You should operate under good manufacturing practices (GMP), and be familiar with the HACCP system.
 Our ideal applicant has several years of experience with quality control; a certificate from the American Society for Quality is a definite plus.